Animal Kingdom (horse): 2010: Two-year-old season

+2011: Three-year-old season

 In his first race at age 3 (March 3, 2011), he ran second in an optional claiming race on a mile on the turf at Gulfstream Park.
 He broke badly, then raced midpack before sweeping three-wide off the turn to finish a head behind the wire-to-wire winner Powhatan County.

 Around this time, Irwin decided to put all Team Valor horses with only one trainer and chose Graham Motion, a British expatriate.
 Motion, 46 in 2011, moved to the U.S. with his family at the age of 16 and has been involved in Maryland racing for 26 years.
 Among the top 10 trainers in Maryland from 1995 to 2001, he was based at Laurel Park before moving his stable to the Fair Hill Training Center in 2002.
 Irwin selected Motion because of his European-style training methods, honesty and resistance to the use of unneeded medications in racing horses.
 Motion was one of only two top 20 money-earning trainers without a single medication violation in 2010.

 On March 26, 2011, Motion entered Animal Kingdom into a Graded stakes race for the first time.
 Competing at Turfway Park in the Grade III Vinery Racing Spiral Stakes, again over Polytrack, he went to the post as the 3/1 second choice in the betting.
 Breaking slowly, he raced near the back of the pack, then made a big move to catch eventual Derby contenders Decisive Moment and Twinspired and win by 2 and 3/4 lengths.